Lujain-AbdUllatif/taste-hunter/README.md

 ## Usage
 We have an ordered REST-API in your service;

-* as a *Cooker* you can sign in using the post route for the url "/cooker" passing your a json with your email and password as:
+* as a *Cooker* you can sign in using the post route for the url "/cooker" passing your a json with your email and password as
 {
   email: "youremail@gmail.com,
   password: "yourPassword"